opentm/Schematic-Style-Guide/README.md

 ##  Use multi-part symbols for large devices to keep things organized.
 Break up the sub-symbols by major function.
 Have a separate symbol for power and ground.
 Using multipart symbols applies not only to large ICs but also to components like resistor networks (ie. a 16-pin package containing 8 resistors).
 Resistor networks are often used for series termination on large busses.
 It’s often cleaner to create a multi-part symbol where each part is a single resistor.
 This way, you can order the resistors on your schematic without nets crossing over when directly connecting them.

+# General

+* Include non-electrical components on the schematic to make sure they get included in the BOM and that the layout engineer knows about them.
+Things like fiducials, tooling/mounting holes, fans/heat sinks, breakaway tabs, etc.

+* Create a test-point symbol and connect it to pins for which you specifically want a test-point via to probe during debug.

+* Include lots of notes!
+Use brief text notes to explain why you connected certain things in a certain way.
+If a part has some pin-based config settings (using pull-ups/downs), use notes to indicate which settings you’ve specified for the design – you’d be surprised how often such pins are hooked up incorrectly compared to the note.
+Include notes to specify the I2C/SMBus addresses of various devices so you don’t have to look these up in the datasheets during debug.
+Use notes to convey layout guidelines.
+It’s always better to have more information than too little.